 Originally from LA, ASHA is currently an 8th grade teacher in San Jose.
 She is an international poet, striving to use art to create radical change.

-ASHA has been featured on the cover of Content Magazine, is a feature at many of the prominent poetry events in the Bay Area, as well as active speaker, emcee, and performer at numerous rallies and marches for civil and human rights, including both years of the Women’s March and The March For Our Lives.
+ASHA has been featured on the cover of Content Magazine, is a feature at many of the prominent poetry events in the Bay Area, as well as active speaker, emcee, and performer at numerous rallies and marches for civil and human rights, including emcee of the 2016 Women’s March and performer of the 2017 The March For Our Lives.
 ASHA was the focus of a recent short documentary by KQED ARTS.

 She was given the Hank Hutchins award by the Santa Clara County Alliance of Black Educators for supporting and advocating for black youth.
 She is actively training educators across California on equitable practices and building student agency.
 She is certified as a facilitator through Teaching Tolerance.
 Her dream is to establish her own K-12 school rooted in restorative justice and social justice based standards.

 ASHA consistently uses her platform to voice out against injustice and to speak up for those who have been marginalized and silenced for centuries.